 - Are we capable of handling 10x more traffic tomorrow?

 - What is the minimum downtime if our servers are overloaded?

 - Do we have a backup plan if we experience outages?

-But just like I mentioned in the point above, there is an easier way to plan for the worst.
+But, there is an easier way to prepare for the holidays.
 Instead of doing all of the heavy lifting during the busiest sales weekend of the year, you can let someone else worry about the logistics—someone like FastSpring.
 You can relax knowing that an all-in-one ecommerce platform has your back from check out to customer service to fulfillment and beyond.
 So leave the hard work to a trusted partner, and actually enjoy the holidays.

 When it comes to having a successful Black Friday and Cyber Monday, it’s all about preparation.
 You need to prepare the right messaging, the right deal, and the right amount of support.
-And while we hope everyone experiences a smooth and profitable weekend, it’s important to plan for worst-case scenarios, either by strengthening your site or bringing on an ecommerce partner.
-You’ll be glad you were prepared if something goes wrong, and if everything goes perfectly, you’ll breathe easier over the weekend.
-Good luck!
+And while we hope everyone experiences a smooth and profitable weekend, it’s more important than ever to be prepared for this year’s holiday season.
+Whether it’s by strengthening your site or bringing on an ecommerce partner, you’ll be glad you were ready for any kind of situation this Black Friday and Cyber Monday.

 For more on how to set up your store for success this holiday season, check out our 2020 Holiday Playbook!